The Ultimate Guide to Finding & Winning Scholarships

 Let’s dive in!

-Why do scholarships matter?
+Why scholarships matter

-How does the average family pay for college?
+See all opportunitiesHow does the average family pay for college?

-Hopefully it’s now clear that scholarships are a great way to pay for college.
+Be sure to check out everything that some of these generous scholarships have to offer.
 Next, let’s look at when to begin the scholarship search process, and how to put together a winning application.

 When should you start applying for scholarships?

 While many scholarship deadlines are in the spring, we’ve seen plenty of programs with deadlines in the fall, winter, and even in the summer.
-In other words, any time of year is a great time to begin exploring scholarship opportunities.
+In other words, any time of year is a great time to begin exploring scholarship opportunities!

-A final, important note on scholarship deadlines–if you win a scholarship that pays out over a longer period of time (for example, a $10,000 scholarship that pays out $2,500 over your 4 years at school), keep an eye out for eligibility requirements.
+If you win a scholarship that pays out over a longer period of time (for example, a $10,000 scholarship that pays out $2,500 over your 4 years at school), keep an eye out for eligibility requirements.
 Some scholarship programs may ask you to submit your college transcript each year to make sure your GPA remains above a certain threshold.
 This usually doesn’t apply to smaller, one-time awards.

-What’s the Best Strategy to Win a Scholarship?
+What’s the best strategy to win a scholarship?

 Winning scholarships is a numbers game–your goal should be to submit to as many scholarship contests as possible while keeping the quality of your applications high.
 Of course, time is money, and managing your time in the scholarship search and selection process is key.